The 7 Natural Wonders of the World

 The Zambezi River originates in Northern Zambia and then makes its way along the Western border of the country until it starts to widen across the flat basalt flood plains.
 The river is mostly calm and slow moving with the occasional section that contains small rapids.
 One of the best views of the river is to be on it.
 Viewing wildlife from the vantage point of the river is a very different experience to a game drive.
 Taking a canoe trip or raft float are great ways of enjoying this quiet, unspoiled part of the world.
 A river safari in a speedboat or a sunset cruise are also great ways to experience the calm Upper Zambezi River.

-The Victoria Falls and a Raging Torrent
+The Zambezi River and a Raging Torent

 The wide, meandering Zambezi River then plummets over a vertical drop that was carved out by a fracture zone in the underlying basalt.
 The river falls over the chasm into a gorge where the sedate Zambezi is squeezed through the narrow Batoka Gorge making for some of the best white water rafting in the world.
 Witnessing these two extremes of the river is an experience that should not be missed.
-Sipping cocktails on an calm upper river sunset cruise one day, to negotiating the class five raging torrents in a raft the following day.
+Sipping cocktails on a calm upper river sunset cruise one day, to negotiating the class five raging torrents in a raft the following day.
 What better way to experience the magic of this mighty river and the Victoria Falls.

 There are several islands situated above the falls which act as breakers, dividing the curtain of water and creating several sections that make up the Victoria Falls.
 These sections are called the Devil’s Cataract, the Main Falls, Rainbow Falls and the Eastern Cataract.
 The main island situated near the centre of the falls is called Livingstone Island.
 This is where it is said that David Livingstone first viewed the Falls, which he consequently named after Queen Victoria of Great Britain.
 In the low water season it is possible to reach this island and swim in the Devil’s Pool – a pool of calm water situated at the top of the cliff-face making for one of the best views of the Victoria Falls and the gorge below.